Homebrewing: Pre-hopped malt extract

 Sometimes known as beer in a can, no-boil, and hopped wort, these beer kits contain liquid malt extract that has already been boiled with hops to introduce bitterness and flavor.
 Pre-hopped kits simplify the brewing process by removing the need to add hops at specific times during the boil.
 Some kits may not require a boil at all, but that may increase the risk of off flavors in the resulting beer from contamination from bacteria and wild yeasts.
 While some feel the quality of beer from these kits can be on par with commercial beer or homebrew made from other methods, others feel that pre-hopped extract provides hop bitterness with little flavor and bouquet.
 A typical brew session using pre-hopped ingredients may take less than an hour, not including fermentation.

 Ingredients outside the kits

 Water

 Cold water is preferred for the yeast for its high oxygen content.

+The water used to homebrew can lead to different tasting results.
+Historically, beers have been made using different ratios and amounts of minerals within the water based on where the beer is made and where the water is sourced from.
+For advanced homebrewers, this hardness, as well as the pH level of the water, can be manually created.
+Using reverse osmosis water as a base, due to its minimal mineral content, a homebrewer can add in the desired amount of different minerals to achieve a water hardness that enhances the taste of the beer.